 7) Research your colleges and see what their recommendations are for the SAT subject tests.
 Make sure you take the tests in May or June.
 You do not want to have to cram these in when you are back in school in the fall.

 8) Research your colleges and see what they recommend for high school courses.
 If you plan to go to an engineering school, it’s a good idea to have at least one year of physics.

 9) Find something productive to do this summer.
 When the Stanford application asks what you did the last two summers it’s helpful if you actually did something!

 10) Parents Homework: Get started on the parents’ brag sheet.
 Every school has one, sometimes with a different name.
 Sometimes it’s on Naviance.
-This is where you write about your son or daughter and give it to the guidance counselor so she/he can write a personal essay about your kid.
+This is where you write about your son or daughter and give it to the guidance counselor so she/he can write a personal essay about your kid, whether they like to study or play in the playground, click here to learn more about the playground.
 Make sure you and your student are on the same page regarding his/her strengths and weaknesses and key anecdotes.
 My opinion: every family has ups and downs, unemployment divorce, deaths in the family etc. Unless these seriously affected your child’s GPA by a full grade or more, or gave your student an amazing growth experience where they really shined, I would not write about them.
 The same thing applies for learning disabilities.
 I would make it clear to the counselor you do not want to disclose a learning disability unless your child overcame an amazing obstacle to really shine.
 It should only be used to show why the high grades and test scores and even more amazing.
 It should not be used as an excuse for low grades.

-The more work you do now, the less stress you will have later.
+The more work you do now, the less stress you will have later so that you can then have a katsubet.
 Good Luck.